realearn-jaist/agriculture-embeddings/README.md

 #### Train QE

-*Make sure you move your terminal inside the dataset folder.*
+*Make sure you move your terminal inside the dataset folder and finished all previous steps.*

 You can setup the hyperparameters of QE in the `reasonE.train.py` file.
 Then, you can train for QE using this command.